 SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 1.
 N/A N/A N/A N/A 2.
 To maintain appropriate healthcare provision and access to healthcare facilities for all sectors of society.
 Permanent.
 Direct.
 ST/LT + This policy aims to provide a new medical centre.
 This will contribute in providing additional healthcare facilities to the neighbouring residents.
 Permanent.
 Direct.
 ST/LT - In the absence of this policy, the neighbouring residents would be negatively impacted as the policy clearly the medical centre is required to meet the needs generated by the strategic allocations.
-N/A - 3. and 4 N/A N/A N/A N/A 5.
+N/A 3. and 4 N/A N/A N/A N/A 5.
 To provide appropriate key facilities to support vulnerable people and reduce the level of deprivation identified across the wards.
 Permanent.
 Direct.
 ST/LT + This policy aims to provide a new medical centre.
 This will contribute in providing additional healthcare facilities to the neighbouring residents, including vulnerable groups.
 Neutral.
 0 A no policy option would not alter the status quo.
 N/A - 6.
 N/A N/A N/A N/A 7.
 To provide access to employment opportunities for all sectors of society ensuring that everyone who wants to work has the opportunity to secure appropriate paid employment.
 Unknown?
 This policy aims to provide a new medical centre.
 This could lead to more employment opportunities, however this is not clear from the policy.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A - 8. to 23 N/A N/A N/A N/A Summary This policy will have positive effect With regards to the HRA there are n s on the provision of healthcare, including vulnerable groups, a o likely significant effects. as it supports the provision of a new medical centre. . ·
+N/A - 8. to 23 N/A N/A N/A N/A

+This policy will have positive effects on the provision of healthcare, including vulnerable groups, as it supports the provision of a new medical centre.